ZJULearning/efanna/samples_hashing/README.md

 ============
 We provide here the codes for search with hash index (and a kNN graph).
 The codes are used in our paper [A Revisit of Hashing Algorithms for Approximate Nearest Neighbor Search](http://arxiv.org/abs/1612.07545).
 Search with hash index together with a kNN graph actually is Iterative Expanding Hashing (IEH).
 It can be regarded as a special instance in the EFANNA framework.
+You need a hash index for search.
+Please use the [matlab codes](https://github.com/dengcai78/MatlabFunc/tree/master/ANNS/Hashing) of various hashing algorithms to generate the hash index.

 Benchmark data set
 -------